-NOTE: NOTE: Any grant aid above includes grant or scholarship aid from the federal government, state/local government, the institution, or other sources.
-Federal loans include federal loans to students.
+NOTE: Grant or scholarship aid includes grant or scholarship aid from the federal government, statel/local government, the institution, or other sources.
 Average amounts of aid were calculated by dividing the total aid awarded by the unduplicated count of recipients at each institution.
 N is the number of institutions in the comparison group.